Aaaah! Fall! Aaaah! Fall beers!

-The Flavors of Fall
+The Flavors of Fall Beers

 Those and the change of the season.
 We’ve been drinking IPAs, pale ales, pilsners, and the like for an entire season.
 And those work well in the heat of summer, lazying upon a beach or as a post-ride beverage.

 But as the weather takes on the crisp chill and the leaves begin to change, so do our tastes for beer.
 Maybe, like the bears, we’re preparing for hibernation, too.
 Putting on our thick winter coat to survive the short days ahead.
 I can’t think of a much better way to spend a cool fall day than in a cozy room surrounded by good friends and a good dark, potent beer.
 Yes, even a pumpkin beer!

 A Few of the Best Fall Beers

-Just for you, we’ve compiled several beers that will serve us all well as the sun wanes, the nights get cool and long, and the flavors of fall take over.
+Just for you, we’ve compiled several fall beers that will serve us all well as the sun wanes, the nights get cool and long, and the flavors of fall take over.

 Vermont comes to mind immediately when hearing maple, but it doesn’t have to be Vermont; maple flavors are everywhere.
 That, and of course, pancakes.
 We can drink beer for breakfast, right?